 pouakai-tarns-sunrise-mount-taranaki

-The Pouakai Tarns walk is a 12.5 km out and back day hike to the beautiful reflective tarn with Mount Taranaki in the background.
-This famous photo spot with spectacular views is absolutely breathtaking, but only with the right conditions.
-You will have to be lucky to get the perfect conditions though.
-No (mid-high) clouds, almost no wind and some beautiful sunrise or sunset colours can add that extra bit of magic.
+The Pouakai Tarns walk is a 12.5 km out-and-back day hike to the beautiful reflective tarn with Mount Taranaki in the background.
+This famous photo spot on the North Island of New Zealand is absolutely breathtaking, but only with the right conditions.
+You will have to be lucky to get the perfect conditions.
+No (mid-high) clouds, almost no wind and beautiful sunrise or sunset colors can add that extra bit of magic.

-The Pouakai Tarns walk itself is pretty easy and straightforward with only 800 meters elevation gain over 6 kilometers.
-The well maintained boardwalk will keep your shoes dry and protects the fragile environment.
-So the hardest part is to predict the weather and get the very best circumstances.
-That’s why we will share with you what to look for to predict the weather circumstances and our experience along the Pouakai Tarns walk.
+The Pouakai Tarns walk itself is pretty easy with only 800 meters of elevation gain over 6 kilometers.
+The well-maintained boardwalk will keep your shoes dry and protect the fragile environment.
+So the hardest part is predicting the weather and getting the best circumstances at Pouakai Tarns.
+That’s why we will share with you what to look for to predict the weather circumstances and a detailed trail description of the Pouakai Tarns walk.

 How to get to Pouakai Tarns

-Via Mangorei track you will only have to hike up 6 kilometres to get to the tarn along a very well maintained boardwalk.
-This felt for us a bit less adventurous as you don’t have to scramble over rocks and tree roots.
+From the parking lot you’ll first have to walk a few hundred meters over the tarmac before the trail takes you over boardwalk steps deeper into the Montane forest.
+Via Mangorei track you will only have to hike up 6 kilometers to get to Pouakai Tarns along a very well-maintained boardwalk.
+For us, this felt a bit less adventurous.
 But on the other hand, it makes it a very easy walk that you can complete in less than 3 hours.

 pouakai-tarns-walk-trailhead